the Plastic Injection Molding Machine and the Insert Injection Molding Process

 (6) Accessory Equipment.

-At first glance, this may seem overwhelming, but taken one step at a time, you can increase your profits by adding insert molding.
+At first glance, this may seem overwhelming but take one step at a time, you can increase your profits by adding insert molding.

 Possibly, you have an order pending and are already molding parts.
 Then, increase your sales and profits by increasing your molding capabilities.